Card Transaction

 Notes

-card_idhere is the card ID string stored in the transaction table, not the local numeric card row ID- Supports the same pagination, filter, and sort query params as the list endpoint, except
+card_idaccepts either the external upstream card ID or the local numeric card row ID- Supports the same pagination, filter, and sort query params as the list endpoint, except

-card_idonly and does not add an ownership check by user
+- The current handler path still does not add an ownership check by authenticated user

 4. Get Current User Transactions